 Visit the Szechenyi Thermal Baths and relax in the pools

-While in Budapest, be sure to relax in the thermal baths at Szechenyi.
-There are several large pools, each with different temperatures, as well as a steam room and sauna.
-Located in the largest park in Budapest, the Szechenyi Thermal Baths are one of the best things to do in Budapest in 2 days.
+While in Budapest, be sure to relax in the thermal baths at Szechenyi, the largest in Budapest and one of the largest in all of Europe.
+Counting several large pools, each with different temperatures, a steam room and a sauna, as well as offering gym and healthcare services, pampering yourself in the Szechenyi Thermal Baths is one of the best things to do in Budapest in 2 days.

 Explore Gellért Hill and visit Citadella fortress

 If you’re looking for places to visit in Budapest in 2 days, make sure to add Gellért Hill and Citadella fortress to your list.

 Gellért Hill is one of the most popular places to visit in Budapest because of the stunning views of the city you can enjoy from the hilltop.
 If you’re up for a bit of a hike, make your way to the top of the hill where you’ll find the Citadella fortress.
 Built in the 19th century, the fortress offers an interesting glimpse into Hungary’s history.